srish01/CNN-Traditional-vs-Deep-Network-Image-Filters/README.md

   c.
 Measures performance of traditional filters on standard and MNIST images in terms of SSIM and PSNR.

   d.
-Plots SSIM and PSNR performance of traditional filters with the DNN autoencoder results obtained from 'Denoising_Autoencoder.ipynb'.
+Plots SSIM and PSNR performance of traditional filters with the DNN autoencoder results obtained from 'Denoising_Autoencoder.ipynb' for MNIST data.

 ## 5. 'results':
 The results folder contains the different inputs and output images of filters, along with the bar plot results.